 - Electives are offered each semester (fall phase I, spring phase I, summer phase I, fall phase II, spring phase II)

 - Although each academic semester has a pre-set add/drop deadline, a student may drop an elective without penalty up to 7 days after the first offering of the elective.
-If this drop occurs within the standard add/drop period, the student drops the course in CU-SIS.
-If the drop occurs after the standard add/drop period, the appropriate form with approval from the course director must be completed and submitted to the Office of Student Life.
+If this drop occurs before the start date of the course, the student drops the course in Oasis.
+If the student drops after the start date of the course, they should email SOM.Schedule@ucdenver.edu.
+If the drop occurs after the standard add/drop period, the student should gain approval from the course director and the Assistant Dean for the Essentials Core.